jellybob/activo-rails/README.md

 And thanks to the people brave enough to use this before it was released, or even had a readme, for provoking me into actually releasing the damn thing.

+## License ##

+All original components of activo-rails are licensed under the MIT license:

+Copyright (c) 2011, Jon Wood

+That doesn't cover the Activo theme itself, the FatCow icon set, or jQuery, which remain under their original licenses and the property of their original authors.